firebolt-db/langchain-firebolt/README.md

 For more details, see the [Firebolt documentation](https://docs.firebolt.io/reference-sql/commands/data-definition/create-location-bedrock#create-location-amazon-bedrock).

 ### 3. Create Table and Vector Index

+The table and vector index will be automatically created when you instantiate the `Firebolt` vector store if they don't already exist.
+However, you can also create them manually beforehand using the SQL commands below.

+**Automatic Creation:**
+- If the table doesn't exist, it will be created automatically with the required structure
+- If the table exists but the index doesn't exist, the index will be created automatically
+- The index name will be auto-generated as `{table_name}_index` if not specified in your configuration

+**Manual Creation (Optional):**

 Create a table with the following structure: